 model in your project, the Prepare data

 view opens.
-In this view you can browse and import data sets that you
+In this view you can browse and import data sets,

-the Find and Add data pane to browse and select your files and click open.
-Note that
+then Browse in the Find and Add data pane to browse and select your files and click

-csv files can be imported in Decision Optimization for Watson Studio.
+csv files and connected data in Decision Optimization for Watson Studio.
 When you add a data set in this way, it

 appears listed in the Prepare data

-view as well as in the Data sets listed in your
+view as well as in the Data assets